Backendless/ui-builder-library/components/bl-sweet-alert/README.md

 To configure the main Sweet Alert, add the following settings:

-- basic - 'Are you sure?', 'You won't be able to revert this!', 'warning'
+- basic - `{ title: 'Are you sure?', text: 'You won't be able to revert this!', icon: 'warning' }`

 <p align="center">
   <img src="./example-images/main-settings.png" alt="main settings" width="300"/>